-- Understand the process by which ceramic artists create/express themselves through sculpture and vessels. - Learn the techniques involved in the design and implementation of ceramic objects, including 3-D rendering, glaze chemistry, surface work, and multiple firing platforms. - Learn the vocabulary of artistic and ceramic terms that ceramic artists use to convey their ideas and describe ceramic art. - Analyze ceramic artworks and develop an ability to criticize works of their own and those of other artists. - Be introduced to advanced skills of ceramics. - Document their work in the creation of a portfolio of images and videos archiving their year's experience and development.
+- Understand the process by which ceramic artists create/express themselves through sculpture and vessels. - Learn the basic techniques involved in the design and implementation of ceramic objects, including 3-D rendering, glazing, surface work, and firing. - Learn the vocabulary of artistic and ceramic terms that ceramic artists use to convey their ideas and describe ceramic art. - Be introduced to the basic forms which make up the ceramic vocabulary. - Analyze ceramic artworks and develop an ability to criticize works of their own and those of other artists. - Be introduced to basic skills of hand-building and the potter's wheel. - Learn essential information relating to the work of both historical and modern sculptures and vessels.